 I realized I wasn’t going to make it.
 So I began to glean the message, sometimes reading only the first few lines of verses.
 I was straining to get to the end.
 And what nine-year-old can make sense of The Book of the Revelation?!

 Fortunately, there wasn’t going to be a quiz.
-I only had to stand before the altar the next day during the Sunday Service and say to the congregation that I had completed the assignment.
+I only had to stand before the altar the next day during the service and tell the congregation that I had completed the assignment.

 I kept begging God to forgive me as I kept skipping lines, first only verses and then whole chapters.
 I’d never felt guiltier, as I raced toward the end.
-I finally fell asleep convinced that God disliked me for cheating and wouldn’t want me at his camp anyway.
+And I finally fell asleep, convinced that God disliked me for cheating and wouldn’t want me at his camp anyway.

 The next day at church, I couldn’t lie.
 I admitted that I hadn’t read the whole thing.
 In the end, I suffered through the day, beating myself up for failing and for not being a “good person.”
 And to top it all off, my parents had to pay full-price.

 Why in the world do we teach children about a God like this?
-And maybe even more peculiar: Why do we, as a society, believe that guilt has the ability to make someone better?
+And even stranger: Why do we, as a society, believe that guilt has the ability to make someone better?

-As kids, some of us learned to believe that we were good or bad depending on whether we did what our parents and care-givers wanted us to do.
+As kids, some of us learned to believe that we were good or bad depending on whether we did what our parents and caregivers wanted us to do.
 And that the way to be forgiven was to feel guilty and show remorse.
-And that punishment was the best response to misbehavior because it could cause us to feel guilty the fastest.
-None of these are true, but we were small, so we bought into all of it.
-And the biggest misbelief: If we feel guilty enough, long enough, we’ll be better people.
+And that punishment was the best consequence for misbehavior because it could cause us to feel guilty the quickest.

 Childhood can be a tough obstacle course.
-And we can lose track of our intrinsic worth, which says, “I’m all right because I’m alive, not because of something I’ve done or not done.”
+And we can lose track of our intrinsic worth, which says, “I’m all right because I’m alive rather than because of something I’ve done or not done.”

-That’s why it works best to separate people from their actions, especially children.
+That’s why it works best to separate people from their actions.
 Address the actions with clarity and explain why they didn’t work.
-And praise the people for who they are, no matter what they’ve done.
+And praise the people for who they are, no matter what they’ve done – especially children.

-One of my friends grew up with a dad who angered easily.
-Over time, she developed a belief that what she did was unacceptable, and she learned to hide whatever she thought and did.
+One of my friends grew up with a father who angered easily.
+Over the years, she developed a belief that what she did was unacceptable.
+And she learned to hide whatever she thought and did.

 As an adult, she still believes that what she does might be wrong and feels guilty for it.
-So she hides a lot of her actions, such as whether she watches trash-TV, or whether she missed out on a career opportunity, or whether she forgot to buy dog food.
-It can be anything because there’s no logic involved.
+So she hides a lot of her actions, such as whether she missed out on a career opportunity, or whether she watches trash-TV, or whether she forgot to buy the dog food.
+It can be anything, because there’s no logic involved.
 She’s just always in duck-and-run mode.

-Of course, the person she hides most from is her partner.
-It’s the most destructive thing my friend does to herself: believing that what she’s about to do is inappropriate, unacceptable or wrong – and doing it anyway.
+And the person she hides most from is her partner.
+It’s the most destructive thing she does to herself.
+Believing that what she’s about to do is inappropriate, unacceptable or wrong – and doing it anyway.